hoshitsukinaruko/myscripts/README.md

 # myscripts
-For @Nanami1227 only
+For @Nanami1227 only.
-Maybe will have something wrong on your system
+Maybe will have something wrong on your system.

 ## exFat file system for RHEL 8
 ```sh